 To qualify for most home loan programs with an EAD:

 - Employment History: A two-year employment history in the US is usually required.
-If you’ve worked for a US-based company abroad, that experience may still be counted toward your employment record.
+If you’ve worked for a US-based company abroad, that experience gets counted toward your employment record.

 - Credit History: A US credit history of at least two years is helpful, especially for federally backed loans.
-However, in some cases, lenders may consider your foreign credit history, particularly if you’re from a country with credit reporting practices similar to those in the US.
+But at HomeAbroad, we consider your foreign credit history, particularly if you’re from a country with credit reporting practices similar to those in the US.

 - Co-signer Option: If you are a spouse of an H1B visa holder or an F1/M1 student who recently received an EAD, you may still qualify for a mortgage with a co-signer who has an established US credit and work history.